 Architectural wall panels are used in many woodworking projects.
 They look beautiful and have a huge aesthetic impact on any architectural woodwork project – so much so that many wall panels are featured in the Design Solutions magazine.
-But while they look great, it is often challenging to build architectural wall panels that meet both design specifications and the Architectural Woodwork Standards (AWS).
+But while they look great, it is often challenging to build architectural wall panels that meet both design specifications and the AWI Standards.

 What Does Wall Paneling Include?

 Wall paneling includes wood veneer, solid wood, stile and rail wood, decorative laminate, solid surface, and solid phenolic products and their related parts.
-Architectural Woodwork Standards assist with understanding the types of veneer, methods of slicing, matching of adjacent veneer leaves, and requirements for end-matching of veneer.
+The AWI Standards assist with understanding the types of veneer, methods of slicing, matching of adjacent veneer leaves, and requirements for end-matching of veneer.

-Why Wall Paneling is an Important Part of the Architectural Woodwork Standards
+Why Wall Paneling is an Important Part of the AWI Standards

-There are complexities throughout a wall paneling project; in the layout fabrication, the finishing and in the installation of the wall panel design.
+There are complexities throughout a wall paneling project, such as in the layout fabrication, the finishing, and the installation of the wall panel design.
 The standards mean that these complexities are addressed up front and before the woodworking project begins.

-Meeting the Architectural Woodwork Standards also ensures that the quality of wall paneling work remains consistently high.
+Meeting the AWI Standards also ensures that the quality of wall paneling work remains consistently high.
 It also means that everyone involved has the same understanding of the project.

-For these reasons, wall paneling is an important part of the Architectural Woodwork Standards.
+For these reasons, wall paneling is an important part of the AWI Standards.

 What Do the Standards for Architectural Wall Panels Cover?

-The architectural woodwork standards cover architectural wall panels comprehensively.
+The AWI Standards cover architectural wall panels comprehensively.
 The standards include specifications for:

 - Panel sequencing, including pre-manufactured and made-to-order wall panels